Hiking in Paria Canyon, Vermilion Cliffs Wilderness

 Paria Canyon and Buckskin Gulch are, both, located within the Paria Canyon/Vermilion Cliffs Wilderness area, near the southern border of Utah and Arizona.
 Buckskin Gulch is, actually, a tributary to the wider Paria Canyon, where the Paria river carves its way towards the famed Colorado river.

 The canyons provide stunning scenery, unique geology, and an isolating environment for one to appreciate the power of water-fueled erosion.
 Numerous multi-day backpack and day-hike options exist along the 38-mile canyon and the 15.9-mile Gulch.

 History & Geology

 The wilderness area encompassing these two canyons was created in 1984, contains over 112,000 acres of protected land, and is managed by the United States Department of the Interior’s Bureau of Land Management.
 The walls within, which rise upward of 400 feet in the steepest sections, are the result of floodwaters flowing through them for thousands of years.
 The erosion from these events, each different than the last, creates a beautiful symmetry of lines, patterns, and colors throughout the soft sandstone.

 Humans have enjoyed these cliffs and canyons long before they were protected by a wilderness act, however.
 In fact, one of the highlights of any trip is spotting ancient petroglyphs and pictographs, found in numerous places, forever etched into the walls by ancestral Puebloan people.

 Type Of ‘Trail’

 The use of the word ‘trail’ when describing a hike here is, rather, generous.

 In reality, there is no trail at all.

 Hikers entering the gulch will be canyoneering, wherein explorers follow dry watersheds, or riverbeds, for many miles, often with no opportunity to escape.
 The hallway nature of these canyons, typically, leave you with one option upon entering their fiercely guarded corridors…forward.

 Travelling through will involve long sections of sand, rocks, and debris filled terrain, sometimes requiring a bit of scrambling.
-Depending on recent flood events, there may also be small, pooled, sections of water through which travelers will need to wade.
+Depending on recent flash floods, there may also be small, pooled, sections of water through which travelers will need to wade.